Sailing & Island Hopping in Cape Verde

 To: Palmiera, Sal

-There are several airlines that fly to Ilha do Sal.
+There are several airlines that fly on Ilha do Sal.
 TAP Air Portugal flies via Lisbon, which is reachable from most airports in Europe.
+From some countries, for instance Germany, there are direct flights to Ilha do Sal offered by TUI.
+Or from the UK with Thomson or Thomas Cook Airlines.
 The costs for the flight tickets strongly depends on the period of the voyage and time of booking.

-Most flights do not connect directly to the schedule of the Oosterschelde.
-In that case, we advise you to book accommodation in Santa Maria on Ilha do Sal for the nights before or after the voyage.
-Apartments and hostels can be found here for as little as £30 per night.
+Most flights do not connect directly to the schedule of the ‘Oosterschelde’.
+In that case we advise you to book accommodation in Santa Maria on Ilha do Sal for the nights before or after the voyage.
+Please ensure that you are on board on time.